iptv-org/awesome-iptv/README.md

 Feel free to make any changes to this list.
 If those changes are related to the IPTV topic, they will most likely be accepted.

-Just please follow 3 simple rules:
+Just please follow 4 simple rules:

 - new links are added to the end of the section
 - the description should consist of one sentence
 - do not repeat the name of the app/site in the description
+- links in the iOS, Android, Apple TV and Google Chrome sections should lead to a reputable app store or source code

 ## License